Managing bills and bank accounts

 Back to top

 If you’re finding it hard to pay your bills, don’t ignore the problem.
-Debts quickly get worse if they’re left.
-It’s especially important to deal with any priority debts, such as:
+Debts quickly get worse if they’re ignored.
+It’s especially important to deal with any priority debts.
+We have more information about these below.

 If mortgage payments aren’t made for a few months, your property or home may be repossessed.
-However, there are schemes designed to help those struggling with mortgage payments.
-Visit gov.uk and search for ‘mortgages’ for more information.
+However, there are schemes designed to help people struggling with mortgage payments.
+Visit gov.uk (England, Scotland and Wales) and nidirectgov.uk (Northern Ireland).

 Rent arrears (unpaid rent)